lmboos/boos-dataviz-portfolio/final-project-part-one.md

 > Project Structure:

 **Set-up** - Identify the locations of the parks being considered.
 Present their accessibility to nearest airports and whether permits are required.
-Along with this, I will start the comparison of flight prices, rental cars, lodging, food, visitation, and restaurants.
-This will provide all the background information necessary to start the process of narrowing down the best destination.
+Along with this, I will start the comparison of flight prices, rental cars, lodging, food options, and visitation rates.
+This initial data representation will provide the background information necessary to start the process of narrowing down the best destination.

 **Conflict** - Choosing which National Park is best!
-I will create a metric (that is probably biased) that weighs certain aspects in comparison to others.
+I will create a metric that weighs certain aspects in comparison to others.
 This metric will likely look at price, popularity (number of people), temperature, and food variety.
+From here, I will rank the options based on how they fit the metric criteria.

 **Resolution** - Having followed the metric created during conflict stage, I will present which National Park is best and why.
+In this section, I will finish with the call to action, suggesting viewers utilize methods similar to the story shown here, or redirect them to the National Park Website for personal research.

 ## Initial sketches
 > Post images of your anticipated data visualizations (sketches are fine).
 They should mimic aspects of your outline, and include elements of your story.